skriptfabrik/php-openssl/README.md

 #### Run Tests With Coverage

-To display and export the coverage report add ...`-with-coverage`.
+To display and export the coverage report add `-with-coverage`.

 ```bash
 $ make tests-with-coverage